Headstorm/ScalaSchool/README.md

 ---

-## Scala Excercises
+## Scala Exercises

-These Scala excercises are the best way to start learning the Scala language and ecosystem as a beginner, but there are alse advanced courses here for those looking to advance their understanding.
+Hands-on is a great way to start learning the Scala language and ecosystem as a beginner.
+There are also advanced courses here for those looking to add depth to their understanding.

 https://www.scala-exercises.org/